nasa/fprime/docs/Tutorials/GpsTutorial/Tutorial.md

           m_locked = true;
           log_ACTIVITY_HI_Gps_LockAquired();
       }
+      // We MUST return the buffer or the serial driver won't be able to reuse it.
+The same buffer send call is used
+      // as we did in "preamble".
+Since the buffer's size was overwritten to hold the actual data size, we need to
+      // reset it to the full data block size before returning it. serBuffer.setsize(UART_READ_BUFF_SIZE);
+      this->serialBufferOut_out(0, serBuffer);
   }

   // ----------------------------------------------------------------------
   // Command handler implementations
   // ----------------------------------------------------------------------
-  //Step 9: respond to status command
+  //Step 7,8: respond to a command to report lock status.
   //
   // When a status command is received, respond by emitting the
   // current lock status as an Event. void GpsComponentImpl ::
     Gps_ReportLockStatus_cmdHandler(